shon-li/shon-li.github.io/front-page.md

 </p>

 <p lang="en">
-  He loves beautiful things.
+  He loves nice-looking things.
 He believes that beauty comes from efforts of care and love.
 His ultimate pursuit is peace in his heart.</p>

 <p lang="en">
   He wants to be a sincere, patient, kind, and gentle person.
 He hopes to make good things with good people someday.